nicokosi/blog/content/contributing-to-tldr-en.md

 ### Time-consuming ⏳

 Contributors on OSS project do this on their free time.
-Morever, when collaborating on _pull requests_, everything is done writing in English, but we are not all bilingual.
+Moreover, when collaborating on _pull requests_, everything is done writing in English, but we are not all bilingual.
 So collaboration/contribution is not always easy and can take time.

 Example of misunderstanding ([link](https://github.com/tldr-pages/tldr/pull/6269#issuecomment-888351398)):
 > Yes, it does seem that only common is shown, anyway that can be fixed since a user might think we have a lack of pages if we only show them.